SorenHeinze/Principal-Component-Analysis-with-missing-data-handling/README.md

 # Principal-Component-Analysis-with-missing-data-handling
-A program for a very basic PCA that handles missing data correctly
+A program for a very basic PCA that handles missing data correctly.

 ## Description
 This software was written in connection with a PhD course about "Multivariate data- and meta-modelling".